chris-pearce/presentations/dom-hooks/README.md

 <https://presentations.cjpearce.com/dom-hooks>

-This presentation has been [built with](https://github.com/hakimel/reveal.js).
+This presentation has been built with [reveal.js](https://github.com/hakimel/reveal.js).